-- PRESTIGE A: Grading List (9 riders) + FIM/PROMOTER WILD CARD Total 10 riders maximum. - PRESTIGE B: Maximum 14 riders will take part in timed practice during 10'.
-The 3 best riders from Prestige B will qualify to the Finals.
-Moreover according to the presence of a Wild card rider or not, 1 or 2 pilots will qualify from the last chance heat.
+- PRESTIGE A: Grading List (10 riders) + FIM/PROMOTER WILD CARD -Total 11 riders maximum. - PRESTIGE B: Maximum 14 riders will take part in timed practice during 10'.

 The access to the track will be done following the order of the intermediate classification of the FIM SuperEnduro World Championship.